 Most large UK animals became extinct many years ago.
-There are however still a good variety of animals and mammals to be found on land and in seas around the UK coast.
+There are however still a good variety of mammals to be found both on land and in seas around the UK coast.

 More UK Animal images:

 - European Otter (Lutra lutra)– The Otter found in the UK.
 Scotland is home to 90% of the UK population.
 This, above all, making Scotland a stronghold for our Otter population.

 - Pine Marten (Martes martes)– Once almost extinct in the UK.
 However the Pine Marten now has a growing population in the UK.
 In Scotland their range continues to extend from the North West.
 Further population spread now extends to Wales and England.

 - Scottish Wild Cat – The Scottish Wildcat is probably Scotland’s rarest mammal.
 Less than one hundred remain in the wild.
 In addition there are concerns over cross breeding with feral cats.
 This above all is a risk to preservation of the species.
 You can find out more about Scottish Wildcat at – http://www.scottishwildcats.co.uk/

 - Red Deer – Throughout much of Scotland the Red Deer is very common.

 - Roe Deer – Less common than the Red Deer and more localised.

 - Badger – Common within most of the UK and Scotland.

 - Fox – Widespread within much of the UK and Scotland.
 Fox are also common around many towns and cities.
 Therefore termed as Urban Fox.
 Further information about Fox can be found at – http://www.thefoxwebsite.net/